vasantsaladi/lakeland_transfer/README.md

    ![SQL Editor](ERD/supabase/supabase_sql_editor.png)

    - Create a new query
-   - Paste the schema from (ERD/dbdiagram.io/ERD.sql)
+   - Paste the schema from the previous step's database schema
    - Execute the query to create all tables

-4. Verify table creation in Table Editor:
+4. Verify the table creation in Table Editor:
    ![Table Editor](ERD/supabase/supabase_table_editor.png)

 ### 3. Environment Configuration